andyanalog/speech-to-text-cli/README.md

 # Speech-to-Text CLI

-A beautiful terminal-based application for transcribing audio from video and audio files using OpenAI's Whisper model.
+A terminal-based application for transcribing audio from video and audio files using OpenAI's Whisper model.

 ## Features